Saqsy/cs-uob-overview-of-architecture.github.io/errata.md

 ## Week 7 video 4

 Slide 3 says we can set the clock speed to the propagation delay of the fastest stage; this should read the slowest stage.

+## Week 8 video 3

+In EBNF, the A - B syntax for anything that matches A but doesn't match B is only valid when B expands to a finite list of possible token sequences.
+So for example: &#10216;number&#10217; - &#10216;digit&#10217; would be valid because &#10216;digit&#10217; is one of ten possibilities, namely '0' through '9'; but &#10216;number&#10217; - &#10216;posNumber&#10217; would not be valid because &#10216;posNumber&#10217; could expand to infinitely many different strings.